Skactor/CrackListary/README.md

 ## Usage

-just run it and input your email
+just run the python script and input email